Brewing methods for cold brewed coffee

 This post may contain affiliate links.
 If you make a purchase through a link I may earn a commission.
 As an Amazon affiliate I earn from qualifying purchases.

-Just as hot brewed coffee can be made in many ways, people are experimenting with different ways to make cold brew coffee.
-This article reviews the main methods of making cold brew coffee, and a little experiment of my own at the end!
+Just as hot brewed coffee can be made in many ways, there are different ways to make cold brew coffee.

 Brewing Methods: